QualiSystems/devguide_source/_devops/8.1.0/devops-integration.md

 ### Executing Orchestration Commands

-Executing orchestration commands from the REST API is not yet supported and is also scheduled for 7.2EA.
+Executing orchestration commands from the REST API is supported.
+This is detailed in the CloudShell Sandbox API in the [CloudShell API Guide](http://www.quali.com/community/training/).
-Meanwhile, the Python package provides the necessary APIs to execute orchestration scripts in the sandbox:
+In addition, the Python package provides the necessary APIs to execute orchestration scripts in the sandbox:

 {% github_sample_ref /QualiSystems/devguide_examples/blob/master/devops_integration/python_api/python_api_example.py %}
 {% highlight python %}